organisciak/dissertation/document/5_design_objective.md

 ![Comparison of time spent per task, in seconds (n=12667)](images/relevanceTime1.png) {#fig:relevance-time}

 Considering this data by mean user time, to reduce the influence of outliers, tells a comparable story.
-Viewed in this manner, the time-limited interface and the baseline were comparable, while feedback and training improved the mean time of the average worker.
+Viewed in this manner, the time-limited interface and the baseline were comparable, while feedback and training shortened the mean time of the average worker.

 While this data tells us how quick the actual tasks in a task set are completed, there is also the time spent in-between contributions, which can be assumed to primarily time spent on instructions.
 Table @tbl:RelNonContrib shows the time spent in these moments.